KQM-git/TCL/evidence/characters/hydro/xingqiu.md

 By: BowlSoldier\#3528
 Added 12/6/2020

+**Note**: This entry is outdated after further testing and new information about Internal Cooldowns was uncovered.
+For the most up to date conclusions on Xingqiu's ICDs, see [Xingqiu C6 3rd Wave Applies Hydro Twice](../../../evidence/characters/hydro/xingqiu#xingqiu-c6-3rd-wave-applies-hydro-twice)

 **Finding:**

 Each wave of XQ's swords applies Hydro only once, regardless of how many swords are in that wave.